frictionlessdata/docs/references/tableschema-py.md

 rome,N/A
 ```

-Let's create and read a table.
-We use static `Table.load` method and `table.read` method with a `keyed` option to get array of keyed rows:
+Let's create and read a table instance.
+We use the static `Table.load` method and the `table.read` method with the `keyed` option to get an array of keyed rows:

 ```python
 table = Table('data.csv')